needle-tools/needle-engine-samples/package/Runtime/Stencil Portals/README.md

 These layers are not part of your project by default.
 You can find an autosetup tool in the root of the scene that will help you with adding them (Setup - Layer names).

 All logic is defined in the URP asset (the renderer) which defines when and how a certain layer is rendered (`"URP/Sample Stencial URP Renderer"`).
 So if the effect DOESN'T work, it is most likely because the correct URP asset is not being used, please double check that you use the provided URP Asset (`"URP/Sample Stencial URP Settings"`).
+It has to be assigned in the `Project Settings/Graphics` and not override by the `Project Settings/Quality`.

 Also to note, if you assign a content layer to your objects they'll disappear right away and are only visible while looking through a mask.
 So this means the effect should work right away in the editor.
 If it doesn't it means something went wrong.
 Please double-check everything or seek help on our discord.